 Under Solution Metadata, you can add search metadata and keywords for search engine optimization.

-Under Solution Details, you can change attributes such as your solution name, signup URL, solution description, and solution icon.
+Under Solution Details, you can change attributes such as your solution name, signup URL, solution description, Category ID, and solution icon.
 As you modify content on the right pane, you can see a live preview on the left.

 Under Features & Pricing, you can describe the different offerings you have for your SaaS solution, which features users would get with each, and their corresponding price.
 Our goal is to provide users with the information on the Saas page that they need to make a decision on whether they would like to use this product.